ouspg/CompSec/Lab2_Network/README.md

 <details>
 <summary>Hint</summary>
-Examine the SQL-query that the server returned in the last part.
+Examine the SQL query that the server returned in the last part.
 How does this query exclude deleted items?
 Remove that part of the query using comments.
 </details>

 __How are the items "deleted"?__

-__How did you make the server to return all the items?__
+__How did you make the server return all the items?__

 __Explain shortly the logic behind your attack.
 Why does it work?__